-The case for Direct trade Direct trade coffee is a type of sourcing where the roaster or distributor buys directly from the farmer, without the involvement of any third party such as Fairtrade International, or importer organisations.
-This means that the farmer can set their own price for their coffee, and not be forced to accept the lower market price.
+Direct trade coffee is a type of sourcing where the roaster or distributor buys directly from the farmer, without the involvement of any third party such as Fairtrade International or importer organisations.
+This means that the farmer can set their own price for their coffee and not be forced to accept the lower market price.

 As Don Maslow Coffee works with very small producers for whom registering with Fairtrade International is not economically viable, we use the Direct trade methodology and as a result, the price we pay for our coffee is higher than the Fairtrade rate.
-This naturally results in a slightly higher price for our customers, but our business is built on the principle that our coffee must be of the highest quality, and must also pay our producers well so they can invest back into their communities.
-This is at the heart of what we do, and we hope that our customers will also buy into this important principle.
+This naturally results in a slightly higher price for our customers, but our business is built on the principle that our coffee must be of the highest quality and must also pay our producers well so they can invest back into their communities.
+This is at the heart of what we do, and we hope that our customers will also buy into this vital principle.